misswonder/Fashop-frontend/README.md

 <img src="src/image/homepage.png" alt="Logo" width="50%" >

 Fashop is a full-stack web application that allows users to browse and purchase on latest trending clothes.
-Users can signup an account, browse products, sort them by prices, filter them by sizes, search a specific category of products, make a purchase, and as well as view their order histories.
+Users can signup an account, browse and purchase any selected products in their choices.

 Key Features: